2012 Big 12 Conference women's basketball tournament

 The 2012 Big 12 Conference women's basketball championship, known for sponsorship reasons as the 2012 Phillips 66 Big 12 Women's Basketball Championship, was the 2012 edition of the Big 12 Conference's championship tournament.
-The tournament will be held at the Municipal Auditorium in Kansas City from 7 March until 10 March 2012.
+The tournament was held at the Municipal Auditorium in Kansas City from 7 March until 10 March 2012.
 The Quarterfinals, Semifinals, and Finals were televised on Fox Sports Net.
-The championship game will be held on March 10, 2012.
+The championship game was held on March 10, 2012.